Title 5, California Code of Regulations

 - Parking spaces are sufficient for staff, visitors, and students (where applicable).

-- The campus is secured by fencing and electronic devises such as code entries, electronic monitoring or motion sensors when needed.
+- The campus is secured by fencing and electronic devices such as code entries, electronic monitoring or motion sensors when needed.

 - Classrooms.
 Classrooms at new school sites